Adjusting to Life in the UK as an American Expat

 Transportation

-Re-learning how to drive on the left, small roads and roundabouts takes a bit of time.
-Public transport, especially in cities is efficient and well-used — many expats use trains, the Underground, trams and buses.
+Relearning how to drive on the left, on small roads, and on roundabouts takes a bit of time.
+Public transport, especially in cities, is efficient and well-used—many expats use trains, the Underground, trams, and buses.

 But if you’re bringing your car, you’ll likely need to check on international car shipping that can help get your vehicle safely across the Atlantic.